eclipse-archived/ceylon-lang.org/documentation/1.0/ide/features.md

 <p>To understand and maintain a large codebase, there's nothing more important than
 easy navigation between code, and easy access to its API documentation.
-Ceylon IDE provides hyperlink-style "go to" navigation to any referenced declaration, package, or module, including Java declarations.
-The Open Ceylon Declaration dialog is the quickest way to get to a toplevel declaration from wherever you are.</p>
+Ceylon IDE provides hyperlink-style "go to" navigation to any referenced declaration, package, or module, including Java declarations.</p>

+<p>The Open Ceylon Declaration dialog is the quickest way to get to a toplevel
+declaration from wherever you are.</p>
 <div style="text-align:center">
 <img src="/images/screenshots/m6/open.png" style="box-shadow: 0 0 15px #888;"/>
 </div>